Best times to travel to the Amazon

 Best Time to Travel to the Amazon

 In truth, there isn't a bad time to visit the Amazon Rainforest.
 Let your personal preferences and interests guide you to the best time to travel to the Amazon.
-With no wet or dry season, focus your attention on the high water and low water seasons.
+With rainfall year round (it is called the rainforest for a reason!), focus your attention on the high water and low water seasons.
 About 250 out of the 365 days of the year, it does rain in the Amazon, but the change in water levels is primarily due to seasonal rains and snow in the Andes.
 The water level can fluctuate more than 40 feet throughout the year!

 High water season occurs from December to May.
 During these months, the Amazon river is at its highest.
 As the rain comes down, the Amazon basin starts to flood, and boat excursions become a much deeper adventure.
 With the extra water in the river, travelers are allowed to see some of the wildlife that may have hidden from the main course of the river.
 Guests are also able to swim in the beautiful blackwater creeks!